MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/server-manager/Run-Best-Practices-Analyzer-Scans-and-Manage-Scan-Results.md

         **Example:**`Get-BPAResult Microsoft/Windows/FileServices | ConvertTo-Html | Set-Content C:\BPAResults\FileServices.htm`

-    -   To export BPA results to a comma\-separated values \(CSV\) text file, run the following cmdlet, where *Path* represents the path and text file name to which you want to save the CSV results.
+    -   To export BPA results to a comma-separated values (CSV) text file, run the following cmdlet, where *Path* represents the path and text file name to which you want to save the CSV results.
 CSV results can be imported into Microsoft® Excel, or other programs that display data in spreadsheets or grids.

         `Get-BPAResult <Model ID> | Export-CSV <Path>`